Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Introduction

 {\bf Closed submarket:} A closed submarket is a set $S$ of agents satisfying the following: At every equilibrium of the complete market, the union of initial endowments of all agents in $S$ exactly equals the union of optimal bundles of all these agents.

 Observe that the agents in $S$ will not be sequestered in any way --- they are free to choose their optimal bundles from all the goods available.
 Yet, we will show that at equilibrium prices, they will only be exchanging goods among themselves.
+We note that the proof of PPAD-hardness for Nash equilibrium computation also uses small game gadgets to accomplish arithmetic operations of addition, multiplication and comparison \cite{DGP,CDT}; however, since there variables are captured through strategies of different players, these gadgets did not interfere.
+In our case, the primary challenge is to prevent flow of goods across gadgets and to ensure desired price dependencies even when same goods are used across gadgets.
+We achieve this through the notion of closed submarkets.

 These closed submarkets enable us to ensure that variables denoting prices of goods satisfy specified arithmetic relations.
-The latter are equality, linear function and product; we show that these three arithmetic relations suffice to encode any polynomial equation.
-Under equality, we want two prices $p_a$ and $p_b$ to be equal, and under linear functions, we want that $p_a = B p_b + C p_c + D$, where $B,C$ and $D$ are constants.
+The latter are linear function and product; we show that these two arithmetic relations suffice to encode any polynomial equation.
+Under linear functions, we want that $p_a = B p_b + C p_c + D$, where $B, C$ and $D$ are constants.

 Under product, we want that $p_a = p_b \cdot p_c$.
 Designing this closed submarket, say $\CM$, requires several ideas, which we now describe. $\CM$ has an agent $i$ whose initial endowment is one unit of good $a$ and she desires only good $c$.
 We will ensure that the {\em amount} of good $c$ leftover, after all other agents in the submarket consume what they want, is exactly $p_b$, i.e., the {\em price} of good $b$.
 At equilibrium, $i$ must consume all the leftover good $c$, whose total cost is $p_b \cdot p_c$.
 Therefore the price of her initial endowment, i.e., one unit of good $a$, must be $p_b \cdot p_c$, hence establishing the required product relation.
 The tricky part is ensuring that exactly $p_b$ amount of good $c$ is leftover, without knowing what $p_b$ will be at equilibrium.
 This is non-trivial, and this submarket needs to have several goods and agents in addition to the ones mentioned above.